 The restricted stock units subject to each of the 2018 Licensing Award and the 2018 Revenue Award that became eligible to vest based on performance during the performance period will generally vest in three equal installments, with one-third of the stock units vesting on January 30 of 2018, 2019 and 2020.
 In general and except as noted below, if the executive's service to the Company terminates for any reason, any restricted stock units subject to the award that have not previously vested will terminate.
-If the executive's employment terminates due to a termination by the Company without cause (as defined in the Paul Marciano Employment Agreement or the Herrero Employment Agreement, as applicable), by the executive for good reason (as defined in the Paul Marciano Employment Agreement or the Herrero Employment Agreement, as applicable), or due to the executive's death or disability, any restricted stock units subject to the award that became eligible to vest based on performance will become fully vested as of the termination date.
+If the executive's employment terminates due to a termination by the Company without cause (as defined in the Paul Marciano Employment Agreement or the Herrero Employment Agreement, as applicable), by the executive's death or disability, any restricted stock units subject to the award that became eligible to vest based on performance will become fully vested as of the termination date.
 If there is a change in control of the Company after the performance period and the then-outstanding and unvested portion of the awards are terminated in connection with the transaction (that is, it is not continued following such event or assumed or converted by the successor entity), such portion of the restricted stock units subject to the awards will become fully vested as of the date of the change in control.